undp/ssc/admin_scripts/README.md

 # Admin scripts

 A couple of scripts for initial configuration.
 They're not part of the ongoing maintenance of projects data.
-Ongoing maintenance does not require any scripts being run on the server - it's all done through the online admin interface and Prose.io.
+Ongoing maintenance does not require any scripts being run on the server - it's all done through the online admin interface and Prose.io (see [here](../docs/manage.md))

 ### Requirements